President and CEO

 Williams and his wife, Judy, reside in Olathe, Kan.
 They have one daughter, Heather.

-Dan Britton serves as the Fellowship of Christian Athletes’ Executive Vice President of International Ministry and Training at the National Support Center in Kansas City.
-He has been on FCA staff since 1991, first serving for 13 years in Virginia and most recently as the Executive V.P. of Ministry Programs.
+Dan Britton serves as the Fellowship of Christian Athletes’ Executive Vice President of International Ministry at the National Support Center in Kansas City.
+He has been on FCA staff since 1991, first serving for 13 years in Virginia and most recently as the Executive V.P. of Ministry Programs and Training.
 In high school and college, Dan was a standout lacrosse player.
 He continued his lacrosse career by playing professional indoor lacrosse for four years with the Baltimore Thunder.

 He has coauthored three books, One Word That Will Change Your Life, WisdomWalks and WisdomWalks SPORTS, and he is the author and editor of eleven FCA books.
 He still plays and coaches lacrosse and enjoys running marathons.

 He and his wife Dawn reside in Overland Park, Kansas, with their three children: Kallie, Abby and Elijah.

 Nancy Hedrick serves as the Executive Vice President of Communications and Events for the Fellowship of Christian Athletes at the National Support Center in Kansas City, MO.
 She oversees communications and marketing as well as public and media relations, FCA Magazine, national events and donor services.

 Before joining FCA in September 2004, Hedrick first worked at General Mills in Minneapolis, MN in various roles including Director of Marketing and Sales.
 She then moved to ConAgra Frozen Foods in Omaha, NE where she ultimately served as Senior Vice President of Marketing for Retail Brands.